-- Enthusiasm for learning and a willingness to engage. - Students should attend and be punctual for all timetabled lessons and apply • themselves to achieve their potential. - Students should use their non-contact time productively to develop their understanding and to complete extra work. - Students should attend their tutorial and ensure that they are well informed about what is happening in School by checking e-mail and the weekly bulletin. - anti-social manner. - Students should respect the school and the facilities provided. - Students should remember that they are the senior students and set an example. - Part-time work is encouraged but this should be at a reasonable level so as not to impact negatively on school work.
-It should not arranged in school time.
+- Enthusiasm for learning and a willingness to engage. - Students should attend and be punctual for all timetabled lessons and apply themselves to achieve their potential. - Four to five hours per subject of independent study - Students should attend their tutorial and ensure that they are well informed about what is happening in School by checking e-mail and the weekly bulletin. - Students should show respect to staff and to other students and the facilities provided. - Students should remember that they are the senior students and set a good example. - Students should dress appropriately for the School environment. - Part-time work is encouraged but this should be at a reasonable level so as not to impact negatively on school work. - Students need to ensure that they do not book holidays in school time and that appointments and driving lessons are arranged outside their lesson times.